 We strongly encourage those in need to call and schedule an appointment, but we are available for emergency mental health services when necessary.Back to Index

-Will my insurance cover the mental health services I receive?
+Will my insurance cover the services I receive?

 A consultant from our business office will explain insurance, authorization and billing.
-Additionally, our Mental Health Assessment and Referral Center will ensure that insurance benefits are verified and will pre-certify the hospital stay with your insurance company.
+Additionally, our assessment and referral center will ensure that insurance benefits are verified and will pre-certify the hospital stay with your insurance company.
 Contact with your insurance company to ensure coverage will be maintained throughout your stay at Old Vineyard Behavioral Health Services.
 We accept most major insurances including Medicare and TRICARE®.Back to Index

 The length of an inpatient stay depends upon individual mental health treatment needs.
 Old Vineyard will provide care for the length of time deemed appropriate and necessary through our individualized treatment plan to ensure that patients will depart from the facility equipped to lead a successful and healthy life within the community.Back to Index